-Take Action: How Do I Get Involved as an Individual, Group or UNICEF Club Member?
+Take Action: How Do I Get Involved as an Individual, Group or UNICEF Club?

 Now that you've learned about the issue and what organizations around the world are doing to combat human trafficking, you may be wondering what you can do to help.
 The good news is that there's a lot you can do!
-Following are 22 ways to get involved.
+Below are 22 ways to get involved.

 - Join or start a UNICEF Club at your high school or college.
 Dedicate a week to raising awareness about human trafficking.
-Visit: unicefusa.org/highschool or unicefusa.org/campusinitative to get involved. - Post the National Human Trafficking Hotline (Call 1-888-3737-888 or Text "BeFree" 233733), around your neighborhood, school, or work place.
+Visit unicefusa.org/highschool or unicefusa.org/campusinitative to get involved. - Post the National Human Trafficking Hotline (Call 1-888-3737-888 or Text "BeFree" 233733), around your neighborhood, school, or work place.
 The hotline handles calls from anyone, including witnesses, potential victims, service providers, community members, and people hoping to learn more.
 It is toll free, and can be reached anywhere in the U.S., 24 hours a day, 365 days a year.
-You can download a flyer for free at polarisproject.org/resources/outreachand-awareness-materials, or make your own.
+You can download a flyer for free at polarisproject.org/resources/outreach-and-awareness-materials or make your own.
 Please ask permission before posting flyers in coffee shops, restaurants, business locations, etc. - Teach your students about human trafficking.
-Check out our K-12 educator resources for lesson plans and activities for your students at teachunicef.org. - Find out how the work of exploited people has a direct effect on your life.
+Check out our K-12 educator resources for lesson plans and activities for your students at teachunicef.org. - 4.
+Find out how the work of exploited people has a direct effect on your life.
 Visit the Slavery Footprint website to take an online survey that helps you determine how many slaves touch the products you buy.
 Through the site's action center and mobile app, consumers are invited to take action and call for ethically sourced products.
-Visit: slaveryfootprint.org. - Learn how to spot the signs of human trafficking by visiting: polarisproject. org/signs.
+Visit slaveryfootprint.org. - Learn how to spot the signs of human trafficking.
+Visit: polarisproject.org/signs.

-- A child's vulnerability to trafficking can be greatly reduced by the consistent presence of a caring adult.
+- 6. A child's vulnerability to trafficking can be greatly reduced by the consistent presence of a caring adult.
 Invest in the life of a young girl or boy in your community by volunteering as a tutor or mentor.
 Get connected to an organization near you at mentoring.org. - Host a panel discussion.
-Speakers could include local experts in the field, a professor knowledgeable on the subject of human trafficking, a member of law enforcement, or a survivor of trafficking. - Keep learning.
+Speakers could include local experts in the field, a professor knowledgeable on the subject of human trafficking, a member of law enforcement, or a survivor of trafficking. - 8.
+Keep learning.
 Sign up for Google alerts about human trafficking or a newsletter from an anti-trafficking organization like the Polaris Project or International Justice Mission. - Write an article about human trafficking for your local or school newspaper or community blog.
 Don't feel comfortable writing it yourself?
-Write to the editors of the paper and ask them to do a piece on it. - Change the conversation by working within your social circles.
+Write to the editors of the paper and ask them to do a piece on it. - 10.
+Follow us on Twitter @endtraffick, GOOD (good. is/members/end-trafficking) and Google+: http://uncf.us/19JiLzr. - 11.
+Change the conversation by working within your social circles.
 A "pimp" is not a cool guy, but someone who abuses and exploits women.
 A "prostitute" is often a victim of sexual exploitation.
 Help your friends rethink their choice of language.
-For tips on how to talk about these issues, visit againstourwill.org/how-to-talk-about-it. - Volunteer your skills.
-Do pro bono legal work, promote products made by survivors, or create an artistic piece to raise awareness about human trafficking.

-We could eradicate slavery.
+For tips on how to talk about these issues, visit againstourwill.org/how-to-talk-about-it. - We could eradicate slavery.
 The laws are in place.
 The multi-nationals, the world trade organizations, the United Nations, they could end slavery, but they're not going to do it until and unless we demand it.
+Kevin Bales, Free the Slaves